As soon as you have created your online course (see How can I create corporate online courses) you can start adding

 To add lectures you have to go to the course administration panel (from the Training tab, select All Courses and then Manage Course associated with the course you want) and select Edit Lectures.

 Once in the lectures list, adjust the setting to your liking.
-You can decide whether to allow the users to fast forward the videos and to download the documents and /or to copy text from document lectures.
+You can decide whether to allow the users to fast forward the videos/audios, to download the documents and /or to copy text from document lectures.
 Moreover, in case that you want either to update your lectures or to add new ones, you have also the option to manage the course progress for users who have already completed the course.

 From the toolbar that appears on the Edit Lecture page you can add lectures with several ways.